Moon McDare: From A. C. Gilbert Figure Insert

-Moon McDare was marketed by all the major toy stores and also in department store catalogs like Sears, JCPenney, Montgomery Wards, and Spiegel in their Christmas catalogs.
+Moon McDare was marketed by all the major toy stores and also in department store catalogs like Sears, JCPenney, Montgomery Ward, and Spiegel in their Christmas catalogs.
 Usually McDare accompanied other figures produced by Gilbert, including James Bond figures, Honey West and The Man from U.N.C.L.E. characters Illya Kuryakin and Napoleon Solo.
 The weapons and accessories offered for Moon McDare were similar to G.I.
 Joe accessories but of slightly lesser quality.
 Space Suits with Helmets, gloves and boots were offered for both Moon McDare and Space Mutt.

 A correction to the above article.
 Moon McDare did not have ball and socket joints.
 Instead, he was jointed at head, shoulders and hips only.
 It is odd that A.C.
 Gilbert could do very good modelling of facial features [see their James Bond figure], but could only manage an inferior body.
 In any case, the stiffness of the plastic spacesuit would have made action poses very difficult to achieve.